SirVeggie/Dynasty-Builder/README.md

 - Attacker wins ties
 - Attack can be performed even if the unit is out of moves
 - A ranged attack can be dodged by rolling 4 or higher
+  - This value can be increased by supporting with additional ships (+1 per ship)

 ## Recruiting and disbanding
 - One unit can be recruited per city